Best Practices for Charging Golf Cart Batteries

 Avoiding Common Charging Mistakes

-• Don’t use an incompatible charger, as it can lead to overcharging.
+• Don’t use an incompatible charger.

 • Avoid leaving batteries on charge for too long.